contao/docs/docs/dev/getting-started/core-concepts.md

 While any data record can hold information for content to be displayed in the front end, another key concept of Contao is the usage of [Content elements][7] for arbitrary and more complex content.
-The content of regular static pages of Contao' site structure is managed via individual content elements, as well as the detailed content of news entries for example.
+The content of regular static pages of Contao's site structure is managed via individual content elements, as well as the detailed content of news entries for example.